leionion/Fractal-bitcoin-development-guide/README.md

 ```bash
 sudo yarn cli mint -i 45ee725c2c5993b3e4d308842d87e973bf1951f5f7a804b21e4dd964ecd12d6b_0 5 --fee-rate 120
 ```
-** You should change the fee-rate according to the current market fee
+**You should change the fee-rate according to the current market fee, You can check current fee [here](https://explorer.unisat.io/fractal-mainnet)**
 - You can check balance using this command
 ```bash
 sudo yarn cli wallet balances